mroman42/mikrokosmos/paper/paper.md

 [@wadler2015propositions] is sometimes illustrated using the Haskell programming language or other similar functional languages.
 This approach, however, is theoretically questionable.
-On the one hand, Haskell implements a polymorphic lambda calculus, in the sense of [@reynolds1994introduction], corresponding to second-order intuitionistic logic, as depicted in [@wadler2007girard]; but it is not total and makes every type inhabited, which is a fatal flaw for our purpose.
+On the one hand, Haskell implements a polymorphic lambda calculus corresponding to second-order intuitionistic logic, as depicted in [@wadler2007girard];
+but it is not total and makes every type inhabited, which is a fatal flaw for our purpose.
 On the other hand, it fails to represent a cartesian closed category due to its support for strict evaluation, partial functions and undefined values; as justified in [@danielsson2006fast].
 Even if these deviations from the theory are justified by the needs of a real-world programming language, a student faced with Haskell as an example of the "Propositions as Types"